kazupon/vue-validator/docs/en/api.md

 - **Usage:**

-    Check whether the specified numerical value is minimum.
+    Check whether the specified numerical value is less than or equal minimum

 - **Example:**